 5. Home Insurance

-Even if you’ve taken every measure necessary to securing your shed, it’s well worth making sure your shed and everything in it is insured.
+Even though you take every measure necessary to secure your shed, you still need to insure it.
 Most home insurance policies include outbuildings and their contents so it’s best to have a look.